 But a handful of federal conservation programs have permanent and stable funding mechanisms that allow them to operate regardless of who is in the White House.
-These programs are on auto-pilot.
+These programs are effectively on auto-pilot.
 Among them are Federal Duck Stamps and related waterfowl conservation programs.

 A Migratory Bird Hunting and Conservation Stamp costs $25 and income from sales goes into the Migratory Bird Conservation Fund (“MBCF”).
 There are several funding sources for the MBCF, but two predominate: (1) Duck Stamp sales, and (2) import duties on arms and ammunition.
 In fiscal year 2017, funds available to the MBCF totaled about $87 million.
 Duck Stamps and import duty contributions were similar, at about $34-38 million each.

 Acquisitions made with the MBCF must be approved by the Migratory Bird Conservation Commission (“MBCC”).
 Membership of the MBCC is set by law: the Secretary of the Interior, the Secretary of Agriculture, the Administrator of the EPA, two U.S. Senators, and two U.S. Representatives.

 By tradition, the congressional members are equally divided between Republicans and Democrats.
 During the Trump Administration, they were: Senators John Boozman (R-Arkansas) and Martin Heinrich (D-New Mexico); and Representatives Rob Wittman, (R-Virginia) and Mike Thompson (D-California).

 Thus, Duck Stamp money goes into the MBCF and the MBCC decides how to spend those funds.
 To date (since 1934), the MBCF has either purchased or obtained conservation easements for approximately 6 million acres of habitat.
 Those acquisitions include substantial parts of many of the Top 25 NWRs for birding.